julianquandt/extending_stats_toolbox-phd-day2019/README.md

 1. The PowerPoint Slides as PPTX and PDF
 1. `R`-code producing the plots used on the slides
-1. Additional material (`R`-code and rendered .html version) on Bayesian Mixed-Effects Models in `brms`.
+1. Additional material (`R`-code and ready-to-read .html version) on Bayesian Mixed-Effects Models in `brms`.
 The material has more information than is mentioned on the slides.
 More extensive slides on this topic (that contain all the topics mentioned in the material) can be found [HERE](https://github.com/julianquandt/brms-intro-SIPS2019).

 [__Download all files__](https://github.com/julianquandt/extending_stats_toolbox-phd-day2019/archive/master.zip)